toni-rmc/laravel-angular-integration/docs/angular/integration.md

 ## Integration Steps

+**Note:** For the two demo Angular apps that come with this project, `angular/app1` and `angular/app2` integration steps below are already made.

-First create route in `routes/web.php` which will lead to the app.
+First create a route in `routes/web.php` which will lead to the app.
 Route should look like this:

 ```php